Meningiomas

-A meningioma is a type of tumor that forms in the meninges, which are the protective layers of tissue covering the brain and spinal cord.
-About 90 percent of meningiomas are benign (non-cancerous), although some can be cancer-causing.
+A meningioma is a type of tumor that grows in the meninges.
+These are the protective layers around brain and spinal cord.
+Most meningiomas, 90 percent, are not cancerous, but some can be.

 Not all meningiomas cause symptoms, especially when they are small.
 The most common symptoms include: